Informal Mediation & Facilitated Conversations

 - Gives all parties an opportunity to have their say, and to reflect on how they could put the situation right, including consideration of their own behaviour;

 - Enables parties to come up with their own practical solution(s);

 - Allows parties to rebuild relationships as they work together to find an agreement;

 - Can be attempted at any stage of a dispute.

 Queries or requests for mediation/facilitated conversations

-For more information or to request mediation or a facilitated conversation yourself, contact Kimberly Hovish, the Mediation Service Coordinator, in confidence, on email@example.com.
+For more information or to request mediation or a facilitated conversation yourself, or a conflict coaching session, contact Kimberly Hovish, the Mediation Service Coordinator, in confidence, on email@example.com.

 Referrals for mediation may come from any member of staff at SOAS, including (but not limited to) Human Resources, the Diversity and Inclusion Manager, Trade Union representatives, line managers, colleagues, and individuals.
 All referrals should be made, in confidence, to the Mediation Service Coordinator on firstname.lastname@example.org for an initial assessment of suitability; this may include a brief telephone or face-to-face meeting.